volgor-soft/OmronFinsNetStandard/README.md

 - **Asynchronous Operations:** Perform non-blocking I/O operations when interacting with the PLC.
 - **Robust Error Handling:** The library throws `FinsError` exceptions when communication issues or PLC-side errors occur, allowing you to handle these gracefully.
 - **Logging with NLog:** Integrated logging uses the popular NLog framework for diagnostics and audit trails.
-- **Unit Tested:** Reliability is ensured through comprehensive unit tests using xUnit and Moq.
 - **Dependency Injection-Friendly:** Easily integrate into DI containers for more modular and testable code.

 ## Installation